mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 This is another convenience
 that Django gives
-to makes our application development experience easier.
+to make our application development experience easier.

 That brings us to a close
 on the subject of URLs.